mujitha-m3/cartful/ACCESSIBILITY.md

 ---

 This document serves as a comprehensive overview of the accessibility efforts undertaken in the Cartful project.
-By adhering to AA 2.1 compliance standards, we aim to provide an inclusive experience for all users.
+By adhering to WCAG 2.1 compliance standards, we aim to provide an inclusive experience for all users.